bullet-db/bullet-db.github.io/docs/pubsub/rest.md

 # REST PubSub

-The REST PubSub implementation is included in bullet-core, and can be launched along with the Web Service.
-If it is enabled the Web Service will expose two additional REST endpoints, one for reading/writing Bullet queries, and one for reading/writing results.
+The REST PubSub implementation is included in bullet-core and can be launched along with the Web Service.
+If it is enabled, the Web Service will expose two additional REST endpoints, one for reading/writing Bullet queries, and one for reading/writing results.

 ## How does it work?